appcypher/awesome-wasm-langs/README.md

 > Haskell is a standardized, general-purpose purely functional programming language, with non-strict semantics and strong static typing.
 It is named after logician Haskell Curry.[1]
 The latest standard of Haskell is Haskell 2010.
 As of May 2016, a group is working on the next version, Haskell 2020.
 * [DHC](https://github.com/dfinity/dhc) - a Haskell compiler that accepts only a tiny subset of the language and produces WebAssembly binaries.
 * [HaskellWasm](https://github.com/haskell-wasm/wasm) - a Haskell compiler infrastructure for generating WebAssembly.
 * [haskell-wasm](https://github.com/SPY/haskell-wasm) - Haskell WebAssembly Toolkit.
-It inlcludes Language helpers and fully spec-compatible WASM interpreter.
+It includes Language helpers and a fully spec-compatible WASM interpreter.

 --------------------